My Foolproof Methods to Naturally Clean the Microwave and Oven

 The Quickest Way to Clean the Microwave

-- Pour ½ cup of water into a medium microwave safe bowl.
-Slice one lemon in half and and squeeze the juice into the bowl and toss in the halves.
+- Pour ½ cup of water into a medium microwave-safe bowl.
+Slice one lemon in half and squeeze the juice into the bowl and toss in the halves.

 - Place the bowl inside the microwave and set the timer for three minutes to allow the water to boil.

 - Let stand for five minutes then carefully remove the bowl.
-Wipe down the inside the microwave with a cloth and wa lah!
+Wipe down the inside of the microwave with a cloth and wah-lah!

-- Add the a 50/50 solution of distilled water and distilled vinegar to the spray bottle.
+- Add a 50/50 solution of distilled water and distilled vinegar to the spray bottle.

-- As for the brunt crumbs – get out your mini vacuum them up or use a small dustpan to remove.
+- As for the brunt crumbs – get out your mini vacuum to vacuum crumbs or use a small dustpan to remove.

 - Return to the oven racks and scrub clean with warm water.
 Apply more vinegar solution as needed until clean.
 Allow to dry.

 - Wipe the inside of the oven clean the following morning.
 Let air dry before returning the oven racks.